juanjux/raimixer/README.md

 - This is probably faster since the online mixers have to wait until they have a minimum amount of users to start the mixing process.

-To be double safe you could use RaiMix before sending to RaiShaker.
+To be double safe you could use RaiMixer before sending to RaiShaker.

 ## How much time does it take?